Tim-Leon/pki-watcher/README.md

 We have several features planned for future releases:

 - **OCSP Support**: Implementing Online Certificate Status Protocol (OCSP) for checking certificate revocation status.
+- Split Watcher and Retriever implementations but the ability for the data store to be split between them
+- **File Store Support**
+- **Spiffe Support**

 ## Contributing